Who can apply for Carer Support Payment

 Supporting someone with their mental health

-If you provide care for someone with a mental health condition, you might:
+If you provide care for someone with a mental health condition, you may:

 • comfort them during a panic attack